wur-bioinformatics/introduction-to-bioinformatics/week4.md

 As the sequence length increases, ever-increasing possible folds occur for the entire 3D structure, making it a computationally intensive task.
 For example, consider 100 amino acid residues that each can have 3 different psi angles.
 This would lead to 3100 possible folds for the sequence, ~.
-If each fold would take 5 seconds to assess on its likelihood to be realistic and energy-favorable, it would take us XYXZD to analyze and come up with suggested 3D structures.
+If each fold would take 5 seconds to assess on its likelihood to be realistic and energy-favorable, it would take us nearly four and a half hours to analyze and come up with a suggested 3D structures, and that is just 100 amino acids.

 Fortunately, the database of experimentally derived protein 3D structures is constantly growing.
 Therefore, there is a good chance of having >XY% sequence identity of your query sequence.